Working to reduce conflict and support coexistence

 This collaborative work is reducing the potential for wolf-livestock conflict, and by extension is protecting wolves from incidents that can quickly become lethal for both predator and prey.
 The project season typically begins with trainings in April and a field season from May through October.
 We also offer workshops, ongoing training opportunities, and technical and field support.

-2018 was the eighth year the project has operated, with between one and seven project seasons completed each year.
+2019 was the ninth year the project has operated, with between one and seven project seasons completed each year.
 A “project season” is one full season with a range rider working from spring turnout (typically early May) through fall roundup (typically October).
 The number of project seasons per year varies depending on how many ranchers we partner with, and how many range rider positions we co-sponsor.